 More information: Follow / Watch entities

 A chart heavily used in traditional project management.
-There are no Gantt charts in Targetprocess, but Timeline views serve a similar purpose and can help you plan your work over time.
+There are no Gantt charts in Targetprocess, but Roadmap views serve a similar purpose and can help you plan your work over time.

-More information: How and when to use a Timeline view (and not a Gantt chart)
+More information: How and when to use a Roadmap view (and not a Gantt chart)

 More information: Help Desk Portal vs Service Desk: what is the difference?